familab/FamiBOT/README.md

 ### Running FamiBOT Locally

+See [Running testFamibot Locally] for a docker implementation that may make life easier.

 You can test your hubot by running the following, however some plugins will not behave as expected unless the [environment variables](#configuration) they rely upon have been set.